 5) The damages available in a basic Equal Pay Act claim differ from those available under the other employment discrimination statutes, and more importantly differ from the damages available in a retaliation action.
 Thus, the damage instructions need to be bifurcated into basic Equal Pay Act claims and retaliation claims.

 6) The Supreme Court decided in Bostock v.
 Clayton County, 140 S. Ct.
 1731 (2020), that discrimination on the basis of sexual orientation or transgender status is a subset of discrimination on account of sex under Title VII.
 It is not clear if this principle applies to the EPA.
 Circuit Courts since Bostock have begun to interpret the reach of its holding.
 See, e.g., Tennessee v.
 Cardona, No. 24-5588, 2024 WL 3453880, at *2 (6th Cir.
 July 17, 2024) ("Title VII's definition of sex discrimination under Bostock simply does not mean the same thing for other anti-discrimination mandates, whether under the Equal Protection Clause, Title VI, or Title IX.").
-As of March 31, 2025, the Third Circuit has not examined this in the context of the EPA.
+In United States v.
+Skrmetti, 145 S. Ct.
+1816 (2025), the Court declined to address whether Bostock’s reasoning applies beyond the Title VII context.
+Id. at 1834 (“We have not yet considered whether Bostock’s reasoning reaches beyond the Title VII context, and we need not do so here.”).
+As of August 25, 2025, the Court of Appeals has not examined this in the context of the EPA.
+Sexual orientation and transgender status may be treated differently under Section 1983.
+See Comment 7.0

 11.0 Equal Pay Act Introductory Instruction